 It felt like a cruel joke.
 Aren’t there enough things to memorise as a beginner?
 Is it really necessary to learn the proper stroke order for writing Chinese characters?

 In this article, I will discuss this question, which is often asked by beginners.
-With a decade and half of experience with learning and teaching the language, the answer seems clear to me now, but since no-one explained it to me properly when I started, I’m going to explain why learning stroke order really is necessary.
+With a decade and half of experience with learning and teaching the language, the answer seems clear to me now, but since no one explained it to me properly when I was a beginner, I’m going to explain why learning stroke order really is necessary.

 The short answer: Yes, you need to learn stroke order

 If you came here to find good arguments to convince your teacher to let you off the hook in terms of correct stroke order, I’m afraid I have to make you disappointed.
 However, instead of just forcing you to learn stroke order, which is what many teachers do, let’s see if I can convince you that learning stroke order is good, indeed necessary.

 First, let’s compare with English.
-Even though we don’t use complex characters to write English, the writing process is largely the same.
-We’re all humans with the same anatomy, we write on the same kind of paper and use the same writing tools (I’m not talking about calligraphy here, obviously).
-Thus, the same rules apply.
+Even though we don’t use complex characters to write our alphabet, the writing process is largely the same.
+We’re all humans with the same anatomy, writing is a very specific task and there are certain principles that just make sense.

 General principles for stroke order for Chinese characters

 Some general principles include writing strokes from top to bottom and from left to right.
 The first one, from top to bottom, is easy to understand from a practical point of view; it’s simply much easier to accurately pull your hand towards you than it is to push it away.
 When it comes to stroke direction, this matters!
 You’ll rarely find vertical strokes written from bottom to top in any script, unless as part of a more complex character (such as the right leg of the letter “v”).
 Likewise, when it comes to stroke order, I don’t think I’ve seen anybody write capital “E” with a vertical stroke and then the three horizontal strokes starting from the bottom.
 Top to bottom makes more sense.